This post may contain affiliate links. Please read our disclosure policy.

 This spinach artichoke salmon recipe is a decadent and delicious meal that’s perfect for when you want something a little different on a busy weeknight.
 It only takes 30 minutes to make!

-Ok, so spinach artichoke dip is super popular, and so last year I decided to do spinach artichoke gnocchi.
-I wondered what else would work as a riff on the dip, and this is what I’ve come up with.
+This recipe is a tasty riff on the popular spinach artichoke dip.
 I’ve always been into salmon with creamy sauces, and using cream cheese is a break from the usual heavy cream that I usually add to these kinds of recipes.
 It’s nice and tangy, which perfectly complements the salmon.

 To make this recipe, we pan fry the salmon for a few minutes, take it out of the pan temporarily, and then make a quick creamy spinach and artichoke sauce.
 The salmon is then added back in to finish cooking in that luscious sauce.